With such a range of options, it can be tricky to know which Azure VM sizes and types are the best fit for your...

 In an on-premises environment, you define the number of virtual CPUs (vCPUs) and the total amount of memory that your VM will have during the deployment process.
 With cloud computing, in general, you need to select a specific VM size with a fixed number of vCPUs and memory.
 If you plan to migrate on-premises servers to Azure, choose the VM size that most closely matches your server's requirements for CPU, memory and storage.

-Azure VM types
+Azure VM sizes and types